-Neck pain can cause pain to travel into your upper back and shoulder, as well as cause headaches.
+Neck pain can cause pain to travel into your upper back and shoulder, as well as cause tension headaches.
 Symptoms caused by nerve root irritation in the neck can travel into the arm and fingers.

 What does neck pain feel like?